scottnm/p8test/README.md

 ### Setup P8Test

 P8Test is unceremoniously simple.
-All you need to do is download the `p8test` folder from this repo and then setup
+To setup...

 1. Download the `p8test` folder to your pico8 game's working directory
 2. Copy `p8test.p8` to your pico8 game's working directory or create your own test runner cart with whatever name